lingochamp/FileDownloader/README.md

 | getEx(void):Throwable | Get throwable
 | isReusedOldFile(void):boolean | Is reused downloaded old file
 | getTag(void):Object | Get the task's tag
+| getTag(key:int):Object | Get the object stored in the task as a tag, or null if not set.
 | isContinue(void):boolean | Is resume by breakpoint
 | getEtag(void):String | Get current ETag on header
 | getAutoRetryTimes(void):int | Get the number of times to automatically retry